-III.
+IV.
 Summary Of The Further Consolidated Appropriations Act Of 2021

 The Further Consolidated Appropriations Act of 2021 was signed into law on December 27, 2020.

-Included below are some of the most important tax changes, extenders, and other provisions signed into law and extended through the end of 2021 and in some situations, even later:
+Included below are some of the most important tax changes, extenders, and other provisions signed into law and extended through the end of 2023 and in some situations, even later:

-- Charitable contribution above-the-line deduction of \$300 for qualified charitable contributions extended to 2021 and increased the deduction to \$600 for a married filing joint return. - Extended for 2021 the deductibility of 100% of AGI for cash contributions to qualified charities. - Makes the 7.5% of AGI limitation for the medical expense deduction permanent for all tax years beginning after December 31, 2020. - Temporarily increases the business meal deduction to 100% for amounts paid or incurred after December 31, 2020 and before January 1, 2023 if the food or beverages are provided by a restaurant.
-Food and beverages purchased at a venue other than a restaurant would still be subject to the 50% limitation rule. - Eliminated the tuition and fees deduction. - Increased the modified AGI limitation for the lifetime learning credit to equal that of the American opportunity credit for tax years beginning after December 31, 2020.
-Phase-out ranges for both credits are \$160,000 to \$180,000 for married filing joint, and \$80,000 to \$90,000 for all other taxpayers. - Extended the cancellation of qualified principal residence indebtedness exclusion from gross income through the end of 2025. - Extended the treatment of mortgage insurance premiums as qualified residence interests through 2021. - Extended the residential energy efficient property credit through the end of 2023.
+- Makes the 7.5% of AGI limitation for the medical expense deduction permanent for all tax years beginning after December 31, 2020. - Eliminated the tuition and fees deduction. - Increased the modified AGI limitation for the lifetime learning credit to equal that of the American opportunity credit for tax years beginning after December 31, 2020.
+Phase-out ranges for both credits are \$160,000 to \$180,000 for married filing joint, and \$80,000 to \$90,000 for all other taxpayers. - Extended the cancellation of qualified principal residence indebtedness exclusion from gross income through the end of 2025. - Extended the residential energy efficient property credit through the end of 2023.

-IV.
-Summary Of The American Rescue Plan Act Of 2021
+V. Summary Of The American Rescue Plan Act Of 2021